 BBE has a national Body of Persons Approval (BOPA) that members can apply to use to cover their performances as an alternative to applying for Child Performance Licensing (CPL) for performances in England and Wales.
-This gives a significant administrative saving to members who use the online aplication process.
+This offers a significant administrative saving to members who use the online application process.

 When does Child Performance Licensing Apply?

 A PDF of the desicion tree can be found on this link.

 Child Performance Licensing will apply to your performances if you have any children of compulsory school age taking part and one of the below apply.
 In practice, in England and Wales, this means any children in year 11 or below.
 You need to comply if any of the following apply:

 Tickets are sold or other charges made (i.e. fee to participate, donations collected).

 The performance venue has a licence to sell alcohol.